kalray/kann-model-zoo/WIKI.md

 generated, from a video pipeline.
 It will include the inference into a pre- and post-processing scripts with a video/image stream input, supported by the OpenCV Python API.

-Use the following command to start inference with the newly generated model from a video pipeline.
-This setup integrates inference with pre- and post-processing scripts, utilizing a video or image stream input supported by the OpenCV Python API.

 ```bash
 # ./run demo <generated_path_dir> <source_file_path>